NickTheDevOpsGuy/OmegaBot/docs/dev-notes.md

 - Use logger.warn for recoverable issues
 - Use logger.error inside catch blocks
 - Avoid logging inside pure helpers
+- Prefer logging at command boundaries and service entry points

 ---

 ## Environment Variables

-See env.example for full list.
+See [.env.example](../.env.example) for the full list of required and optional environment variables.

 ---

 ## Error Handling

-- Commands catch and reply gracefully
+- Commands must catch errors and reply gracefully
 - Services may throw domain-specific errors
-- Pollers and background tasks must never crash the process
+- Background tasks and pollers must never crash the process
+- Unexpected errors should be logged with context

 ---

-## Future
+## Future Improvements

-- Replace file stores with DB
+- Replace file stores with a database
-- Add metrics
+- Add metrics and observability